marcoslin/angularAMD-karma/README.md

 ```

 ## Note
-There are some load sequence problem that requier `app.js` to be loaded first, or
+There is some load sequence problem that require `app.js` to be loaded first, or
 `angularAMD` would not initialized on the very first package ran.
-If you remove
+For example, If
-`app_test.js` and run the test, you will get following error:
+you remove `app_test.js` and run the test, you will get following error:

 ```
 PhantomJS 1.9.7 (Mac OS X) home-controller.js app should be defined.
 FAILED